Kotlin/kotlin-eclipse/README.md

         File -> Import -> Existing Projects into Workspace

- - Run the launch configuration to download the Kotlin compiler.
+ - Using the command line, run gradle build to download the Kotlin compiler.
 It will be used as a bundled compiler in built plugin and as a library during development.

-        kotlin-bundled-compiler/Get Bundled Kotlin.launch -> Run As -> Get Bundled Kotlin
+       cd {repository}/kotlin-bundled-compiler
+       ./gradlew clean getBundled
+    or in Windows environment:

+       cd {repository}\kotlin-bundled-compiler
+       gradlew.bat clean getBundled

  - Run another instance of Eclipse with the Kotlin plugin inside

         kotlin-eclipse-ui -> Run As -> Eclipse Weaving enabled Eclipse Application

 Building from the command line is also available (Note that Maven **3.0.5** is required):

-    cd {repository}/kotlin-bundled-compiler
-    ant -f get_bundled.xml

     cd {repository}
     mvn install